openhab/openhab-js/README.md

 ### Actions

-The item namespace allows interactions with openHAB actions.
+The actions namespace allows interactions with openHAB actions.
 The following are a list of standard actions.

 Additional actions provided by user installed addons can be accessed using their common name on the actions name space (example:  `actions.Pushsafer.pushsafer(...)`)